 1. Start with your biggest bottleneck.
 Is it sourcing qualified candidates?
 Outreach response rates?
 Interview scheduling?
 Compliance documentation?
 Pick the tool that addresses your #1 pain point with depth, not the one that covers everything at a surface level.

 2. Demand a bias audit.
 The EU AI Act classifies AI hiring tools as high-risk, with penalties up to 35 million euros or 7% of annual global turnover.
-Ask vendors for documented bias testing results and transparent AI decision-making - not just a checkbox on a marketing slide.
+Ask vendors for documented bias testing results and transparent AI decision-making, not just a checkbox on a marketing slide.
+Per EEOC guidance, discriminatory outcomes from AI tools carry the same legal weight as intentional discrimination.

 3. Calculate total cost of ownership.
 A $100K/yr platform that takes 6 months to implement and needs a dedicated admin costs significantly more than the sticker price.
-Factor in training time, integration costs, and the opportunity cost of delayed deployment.
+Factor in training time, the cost to integrate, and the opportunity cost of delayed deployment.
 Can your team be sourcing candidates next week, or next quarter?

 4. Test candidate quality, not just volume.
-The metric that matters isn't how many candidates the tool surfaces - it's how many survive the hiring manager's review.
-Pin's roughly 70% candidate acceptance rate means less time reviewing unqualified profiles and more time talking to strong matches.
+The metric that matters isn’t how many candidates the tool surfaces - it’s how many survive the hiring manager’s review.
+Pin’s 83% candidate acceptance rate means less time reviewing unqualified profiles and more time talking to strong matches.

 5. Check integration compatibility.
 Will the tool plug into your existing ATS and HRIS without custom development?
-Native integrations save engineering time and reduce the data sync headaches that derail enterprise deployments.
+Connecting natively saves engineering time and avoids the data sync headaches that derail enterprise deployments.

 One question worth asking that most buyers skip: does the vendor eat their own cooking?
 Pin was built by the team that created and sold Interseller to Greenhouse - they’ve lived the recruiting workflow from both sides.